wpilibsuite/frc-docs/source/docs/controls-overviews/control-system-software.rst

 .. image:: images/control-system-software/outline-viewer.png
    :alt: OutlineViewer with the preferences dialog box.

 OutlineViewer is a utility used to view, modify and add to all of the contents of the NetworkTables for debugging purposes.
 LabVIEW teams can use the Variables tab of the LabVIEW Dashboard to accomplish this functionality.
-For more information see the Outline Viewer section.
+For more information see the :ref:`Outline Viewer section <docs/software/wpilib-tools/outlineviewer/index:OutlineViewer`.

 Setup Axis Camera (Windows Only)
 --------------------------------